Call of Duty: Vanguard: Sales

+Call of Duty: Vanguard was the best-selling game in November 2021 in the US, according to NPD Group.
+It went on to become the best-selling game in 2021 in the US.

-The PlayStation 4 version of Call of Duty: Vanguard sold 28,321 copies within its first week of release in Japan, making it the fourteenth best-selling retail game of the week in the country.
+The PlayStation 4 version of Vanguard sold 28,321 copies within its first week of release in Japan, making it the fourteenth best-selling retail game of the week in the country.
 The PlayStation 5 version sold 12,754 copies in Japan throughout the same week, making it the fifth bestselling retail game of the week in the country.

 In May 2022, Activision announced that Vanguard had failed to meet their sales expectations, attributing this to the World War II setting and a "lack of innovation".